-some existing carriers) to broaden their policies to include coverages not traditionally part of a D&O policy.
+Concurrently, other forces in the market were acting to broaden D&O coverage.
+The fierce market share battles of the 1990s led new insurers (and some existing insurers) to broaden their policies to include coverages not traditionally part of a D&O policy.
 Thus, Side C coverage was born.

-Side C coverage is that portion of a D&O policy which protects the corporation or institution.
-The portion of the policy which led to the allocation fights became a part of the insurance.
-Now, not only was the individual insured; so was the organization for which he or she was responsible leading to the concerns of board members that, in the event of a bankruptcy, they may not have coverage after all.
+Side C coverage is that portion of a D&O policy that protects the corporation or institution.
+The portion of the policy that led to the allocation fights became a part of the insurance.
+Now, not only was the individual insured; so was the organization for which he or she was responsible-leading to the concerns of board members that, in the event of a bankruptcy, they may not have coverage after all.

 Other factors raised concerns about coverage several of the financial success stories of the booming 1990s turned out to be built on sand, with overly optimistic (if not outright misleading) financial statements and sales forecasts.
-D&O carriers were inundated with claims arising out of lawsuits alleging that their insureds did not properly oversee their organizations, and indeed committed fraud in the policy application.
-Carriers acted predictably, attempting to reverse the policies involved by rescinding them.
+D&O insurers were inundated with claims arising out of lawsuits alleging that their insureds did not properly oversee their organizations and indeed committed fraud in the policy application.
+Insurers acted predictably, attempting to reverse the policies involved by rescinding them.

-While this may have been a fair action for the carriers to take, it caused individual board members not involved in the problem, to question whether, or not, their protection was as good as described - and to go looking for reassurance.
-They sought coverages that applied directly to them, with features that protected against rescission and bankruptcy stays.
+While this may have been a fair action for the insurers to take, it caused individual board members not involved in the problem to question whether or not their protection was as good as described-and to go looking for reassurance.
+They sought coverages that applied directly to them, with features that protected against rescission and bank-ruptcy stays.

-Carriers have developed new approaches to this coverage need.
+Insurers have developed new approaches to this coverage need.
 They fall into three broad categories:

-- Side A only this is simply a policy that eliminates (or did not originally include) Sides B and/or C. Usually purchased in parallel with the organization's regular D&O policy, so it only covers when the original policy cannot or does not pay.
-Generally it is not broader than the original policy. - Side A Enhanced -this policy provides coverage similar to Side A, with additional coverage features (see Product Features section later in this Report). - D&O DIC similar to Side A Enhanced, but wraps around an existing Side A coverage.
+Side A only-this is simply a policy that eliminates (or did not originally include) Sides B and/or C. Usually purchased in parallel with the organization's regular D&O policy, so it only covers when the original policy cannot or does not pay.
+Generally, it is not broader than the original policy.